TheWall89/inducoapi/README.md

 </details>

-If you want to directly put the generated OpenApi spec in a YAML file, just add `-o ./openapi.yaml`
+If you want to directly write the generated OpenApi spec in a YAML file, just add `-o ./openapi.yaml`

 ## TODO list